Bitcoin Cash Privacy Guide

 Address reuse

 Most wallet are hierarchical deterministic (HD) which means they automatically generate a new address for every time the user wants to receive coins.
-The ability to reuse addresses is still there for the user and has been re-introduced in some Bitcoin Cash wallets because of SLP tokens and cashaccounts.
-Users should be aware of the privacy concerns and avoid it if possible.
+The ability to reuse addresses is still there for the user if needed.
+Users should be aware of the privacy concerns with single address wallets avoid them for best privacy practices.

 Imagine you'd only use one address for everything (this is similar to how the account system in ETH works), anyone you pay would be able to see how much money you own and a full history of all the transaction you ever made.
 Everyone could clearly see all these transactions are made by the same person and the whole transaction history can be linked to your identity if one can be linked.